-NCERT Solutions for Class 10 Science Chapter 1 – Chemical Reactions and Equations is an outstanding study resource needed for the students studying in CBSE Class 10.
-These NCERT Solutions are crafted as per the latest CBSE syllabus 2020-21 by subject experts at BYJU’S. It is very important for the students to solve and study the NCERT Solutions to get knowledge of the type of question asked on the Chemical reactions and equations chapter.
+NCERT Solutions for Class 10 Science Chapter 1 Chemical Reactions and Equations is an outstanding study resource needed for the students studying in CBSE Term I of Class 10.
+These NCERT Solutions are crafted as per the latest CBSE Syllabus by subject experts at BYJU’S. It is very important for the students to solve and study with the help of the NCERT Solutions to get knowledge of the type of questions asked from the chapter, Chemical reactions and equations.

-NCERT Solutions Class 10 Science Chapter 1 has good weightage and there will be around 4 questions being asked every year from this chapter.
-Types of questions that appear in this chapter are mostly practice-based questions.
+The NCERT Solutions for Class 10 Science Chapter 1 has good weightage and there will be around 4 questions being asked every year from this chapter.
+The types of questions that appear in this chapter are mostly practice-based questions.
 Thorough knowledge and good practice will help you score full marks on the questions asked from this chapter.

 In-text questions set 1 Page number – 6

 1. Why should a magnesium ribbon be cleaned before burning in air?

 Magnesium ribbon should be cleaned before burning in air because Magnesium metal reacts with the atmospheric oxygen and forms Magnesium Oxide (MgO) layer which is a very stable compound.
 In order to prevent further reactions with Oxygen, it is therefore necessary to clean the ribbon by to remove the layer of MgO.